chlablak/pollson-server/README.md

 The expected response is a `201 created` with the token and the long id (e.g. `58453c57f7b27d31f4637a90`) in return body.

+### Rooms with password
+If the room has a password and you do not provide one, you will reveive a `400 bad request` with an error message saying `"message": "This room requires a password"`.
+If you provide the wrong password, the response will also be a `400`, but with `"message": "Wrong password"`.

 ## Create a room
 To create a new room, `POST` it on the `/rooms` endpoint.
 Here's a small example room (the format is very likely to change in the near future):